gonoph/openshift-cns-demo/README.md

 **DISCLAIMER**: I'm a Red Hat Solutions Architect.
 It's my job to introduce Red Hat customers to Red Hat products, and help them gain the most value from these products.
-I am not support, nor releasing this as a reprepsentative of Red Hat.
+I am not support, nor releasing this as a representative of Red Hat.
 Thus, I cannot help you use this playbook in production, enterprise, PoC, or bake-off situation.
 I will gladly help you get in contact with someone at Red Hat that **CAN** help you do these things.